kendacki/Rentyvest/README.md

 </ol>

 <p>
-We are building infrastructure for the next generation of property investing: transparent pools, live fill progress, and settlement that judges can verify on the ledger.
+We are building infrastructure for the next generation of property investing: transparent pools, live fill progress, and settlement that can be verified on the ledger.
 </p>

 <hr style="border: none; border-top: 2px solid #E85D04; margin: 28px 0;" />